LocallyUnknown/LocallyUnknown/README.md

-Updated: 4/16/24 at 3:31AM
+Updated: 4/21/24 at 10:43PM

-Any hate will be censored and blocked on Guestbook!! [not pg also will be censored.
-You can put stuff like that privately it's preferred not where everyone can see it.
-Also if you got something to say to me then say it to me]
+Any hate will be censored and blocked on Guestbook!!

 I am a Tord main so if I'm anyone else it's usually for someone, Tord will always be the main character I rp